 The Tudors played a much rougher game than we play today.
-It was often played on holy days and the goals could be three miles apart.
-The number of players was unlimited and it sounds like tremendous fun.
-Some of these large games are still played in villages on bank holidays up and down the country.
+It was often played on holy days.
+The goals could be three miles apart.
+The number of players was unlimited and although it sounds like tremendous fun in the 16th century more people died playing football than during sword-fighting.
+Seven footballers were killed during matches in English villages between 1500 and 1575.
+Some of these large games are still played for fun in villages on bank holidays up and down the country.

 What did a lady in waiting actually do?